gonzalo-/ansible-role-mailserver/README.md

 Ansible role for a Mailserver
 =============================

-Ansible role to create a Mailserver on OpenBSD (>=6.4 & -current) with OpenSMTPD, Dovecot, DKIMProxy and Rspamd.
+Ansible role to create a Mailserver on OpenBSD (>=6.6 & -current) with OpenSMTPD, Dovecot and Rspamd.

 Requirements
 ------------